 Now, Material Design offers a consistent flow of how a user interface should feel and behave.
-The design principles seem to use the law of gravity while defining each component’s behaviour in relation to its distance from the ground (screen).
-With more and more apps and websites following the same design principles we can expect the users en masse to get this behaviours deeply embedded in their brain and understand the working of an user interface almost instantly after the very first click.
+The design principles seem to use the law of gravity while defining each component’s behavior in relation to its distance from the ground (screen).
+With more and more apps and websites following the same design principles, we can expect the users en masse to get this behaviour deeply embedded in their brain and understand the working of a user interface almost instantly after the very first click.

 Creativity is not about reinventing but using what is invented in the smartest of ways.